rahulcb03/TicTacToe-server/README.txt

 5) After both players are connected to the socket, and the port, they will be matched togheter for a game of tic-tac-toe through the method 'playGame' which takes in two sockets as its parameters, the sockets for both players.
 In playGame

+* Functionality Testing is described in the file "testPlan.txt" *